 Master of None: Inexperienced players want to avoid this, especially if not playing with the bonus AP from the Veteran background.
 A generalist build is doable but very difficult if you don't know what you're doing.
 On the flipside, completely neglecting the other aspect will end poorly; stealth/technical builds need some investment in combat skills for the unskippable bosses and combat builds need some investment in technical to pass some puzzles.

 The Men in Black: The CIA agents and Marburg's Deus Vult agents tend to rock this look, though the G22 agents tend to fill in the role as shadowy agents.

-Mind Screw: Start the game as a "Veteran" and when Mike first picks up his PDA, he'll briefly see, instead of Mina's face, the face of the grubby weird guy running the gelato shop/information server.
+Mind Screw: Start the game as a "Veteran" and when Mike first picks up his PDA, he'll briefly see, instead of Mina's face, the face of the grubby weird guy running the NSA gelato shop/information server.
 He'll wonder if hallucinations are a side-effect of the drugs.

 The Mole: Many, many of the characters are keeping their real loyalties hidden: